top of page

 Your support makes it possible for Cheetah Experience to continue raising awareness of the vulnerability of South African species and other endangered species through educational experiences, as well as ethically breeding cheetahs in captivity.

-The money donated and funds from our Volunteer and Internship programs goes towards sourcing the best possible food for our animals, purchasing enrichment items for our animals, covering veterinary expenses and the cost to build and improve our animal’s enclosures.
+The money donated and funds from our Volunteer and Internship programmes goes towards sourcing the best possible food for our animals, purchasing enrichment items for our animals, covering veterinary expenses and the cost to build and improve our animal’s enclosures.

 There a number of ways you can help support Cheetah Experience and our animals: